MnasNet: Platform-Aware Neural Architecture Search for Mobile: Results

 Given the myriad application requirements and device heterogeneity present in the real world, developers often scale a model up or down to trade accuracy for latency or model size.
-One common scaling technique is to modify the filter size of the network using a depth multiplier \cite{mobilenetv117}, which modifies the number of filters in each layer with the given ratio.
-For example, a depth multiplier of 0.5 halves the number of channels in each layer compared to the default, thus significantly reducing the computational resources, latency, and model size.
-Another common model scaling technique is to reduce the input image size without changing the number of parameters of the network.
+One common scaling technique is to modify the filter size using a depth multiplier \cite{mobilenetv117}.
+For example, a depth multiplier of 0.5 halves the number of channels in each layer, thus reducing the latency and model size.
+Another common scaling technique is to reduce the input image size without changing the network.

-Figure \ref{fig:filter-input} compares the performance of MnasNet and MobileNetV2 with different depth multipliers and input image sizes.
-As we change the depth multiplier from 0.35 to 1.4, the inference latency also varies from 20ms to 130ms, but as shown in Figure \ref{fig:filter}, our MnasNet model consistently achieves better top-1 accuracy than MobileNetV2 for each depth multiplier.
-Similarly, our model is also robust to input size changes and consistently outperforms MobileNetV2 across all input image sizes from 96 to 224, as shown in Figure \ref{fig:input}.
+Figure \ref{fig:filter-input} compares the model scaling performance of MnasNet and MobileNetV2 by varying the depth multipliers and input image sizes.
+As we change the depth multiplier from 0.35 to 1.4, the inference latency also varies from 20ms to 160ms.
+As shown in Figure \ref{fig:filter}, our MnasNet model consistently achieves better accuracy than MobileNetV2 for each depth multiplier.
+Similarly, our model is also robust to input size changes and consistently outperforms MobileNetV2 (increaseing accuracy by up to \textbf{4.1\%}) across all input image sizes from 96 to 224, as shown in Figure \ref{fig:input}.

-In addition to model scaling, our approach also enables us to search a new architecture for any new resource constraints.
-For example, some video applications may require model latency as low as 25ms.
-To meet such constraints, we can either scale a baseline model with smaller input size and depth multiplier, or we can also search for models more targeted to this new latency constraint.
-Figure \ref{fig:searchvsscale} shows the performance comparison of these two approaches.
-We choose the best scaling parameters (depth multiplier=0.5, input size=192) from all possible combinations shown in \cite{mobilenetv218}, and start a new search with the same scaled input size.
-For comparison, Figure \ref{fig:searchvsscale} also shows the scaling parameter (0.5, 160) that has the best accuracy among all possible parameters under the smaller 17ms latency constraint.
-As shown in the figure, although our MnasNet already outperforms MobileNetV2 under the same scaling parameters, we can further improve the accuracy with a new architecture search targeting a 23ms latency constraint.
+In addition to model scaling, our approach also allows searching for a new architecture for any latency target.
+For example, some video applications may require latency as low as 25ms.
+We can either scale down a baseline model, or search for new models specifically targeted to this latency constraint.
+Table \ref{tab:searchvsscale} compares these two approaches.
+For fair comparison, we use the same 224x224 image sizes for all models.
+Although our MnasNet already outperforms MobileNetV2 with the same scaling parameters, we can further improve the accuracy with a new architecture search targeting a 22ms latency constraint.